 Gen 3 VMS systems are becoming end-to-end talent management and engagement platforms

 Maintaining an extended relationship with an external workforce falls under the umbrella of direct sourcing.
-Only through the creation of internal private talent pools can businesses redeploy past talent within their organization.
+Through the creation of internal private talent pools, businesses can redeploy past talent within their organization.
 To achieve this, Gen 3 systems have become end-to-end talent management and engagement platforms.
 They have developed features specifically designed to meet the needs of all stakeholders within the external workforce strategy.

 Starting from the beginning of the worker life-cycle, Gen 3 platforms create and support digital onboarding journeys for workers.
 An example of this could be rich media digital documents.
 These documents combine video and other interactive elements designed to automate onboarding.
 This ensures that each worker is automatically trained and familiarised with your company’s values and policies.
 Here, automation is key.
 It is the only way that organizations can deploy their external workforce at scale.

 The next stage in the worker life-cycle is the production of the work and deployment of their skill set.
 Gen 3 Systems expand on the already rich procurement-based capability set that existed in Gen 2 iterations.
 Here, procurement-based features such as candidate tracking, payment insights, and time and expense are enhanced by AI and predictive decisioning.
 This furthers the level of automation that the VMS can offer.
 Like onboarding, this is essential for managing an external workforce at scale.